den-it/ntmap/docs/index.md

 **Note:** link is considered to be a management link when at least one of the interfaces forming the link is marked as "OOB Management" in Netbox.

+You can select horizontal (traditional) or vertical (OpenStack-style) orientation of the map.
+Some maps look better in traditional view, others are prettier in vertical orientation, especially when you have a lot of devices at one level.

 ### Changing Ntmap Settings